Brussels Sprouts

 Glucobrassicin is one example of a glucosinolate.
 It gets broken down into several products, one of the dominant ones being indole-3-carbinol (I3C).4,5

-Brussels sprouts have greater glucosinolate content than other closely related foods such as cabbage, kale, cauliflower, or broccoli.7 As an example, Brussels sprouts have three times more glucosinolates than a head of red or green cabbage.8
+Brussels sprouts have greater glucosinolate content than closely related foods such as cabbage, kale, cauliflower, or broccoli.7 As an example, Brussels sprouts have three times more glucosinolates than a head of red or green cabbage.8

 Indoles